xyncro/xyncro.tech/_aether/guides/prisms.md

 ### Lists

 Working with lists is also an excellent candidate for prisms.
 The elements we consider to be part of a list (head and tail) are either there or not, and thus can be defined through prisms.
-An item at an indexed position within a list also is either present or absent, so can also be expressed as a prism.
+An item at an indexed position within a list is also either present or absent, so can also be expressed as a prism.

-Here are some appropriate (generic) prisms for list elements.
+Here are some appropriate (generic) prisms for lists.
 (These are provided as part of Aether -- see the [Reference][reference] section for provided lenses, prisms, etc.)

 {% highlight fsharp %}
 // Prism<'a list,'a>